deeredman1991/Twitch-Plays-Bot/README.md

 * full support for FightCade
 * wip support for prison architect escape mode
-* game freeze will not work with FightCade it is a bug
+* game freeze sort of working so test it out

 setup is still the same as before